Another day, another reminder of two things:

 But, still, cynicism.
 Those dollars will likely flow on disproportionately to the bigger publications (who can thus dedicate yet more time and resources to their work).
 And solo publications, by nature, call for more time and more effort to promote yourself and find readers (unless you already have a platform).
 That means they favour people who are already financially stable, already well known, or can just afford to work what amounts to two or three full time jobs until they can go completely solo.3

-There will always be stories off the single parent of two who worked full time at the dead-end desk job but wrote great stories of an evening until they cracked the big one.
+There will always be stories of the single parent of two who worked full time at the dead-end desk job but wrote great stories of an evening until they cracked the big time.
 And there will always be stories of passionate reporters who struck off on their own to build an audience.
 And there will always be yet more stories of smug young guys who ”did it on their own (just don’t look at the family money behind them)” that are used as examples of the solo model being both possible and desirable.

 But all of the above are rare.
 And they perpetuate a myth that, frankly, needs to die.
 Especially when it comes to journalism.